pmborg/WoMA3Dengine/README.md

 For now please just clone all content at:<br>
 **C:\WoMA3Dengine**<br>
 <br>
-Later on I will make path free but for a few paths are hardcoded there.<br>
+Later on I will make path free but for now a few paths are hardcoded there.<br>
 <br>

 <hr>